-- D. We have already discussed the meaning and mechanics inheritance both in CS112 and in this course.
+- D. We have already discussed the meaning and mechanics of inheritance in this course.
 Our focus now will be on using inheritance as part of the design process.
 When do we use it, and how? - 1.
 Inheritance can be a very powerful and useful tool, saving a great deal of redundant effort. - 2.
 Unfortunately, inheritance can be and often is misused.
 So we will want to consider both how to use inheritance and how not to use it. - 3.
 A cardinal rule for using inheritance well is the rule of substitution.
 ASK